CourtneyCarson/pain-management-capstone-client/README.md

 This will be a troubleshooting application for people to seek out a solution for their pain, by directing them to a trigger point corresponding to their area of pain.
 There will be a guide on how Trigger Points work, and how to fix them via massage therapy.

-## 1. Working Prototype (to do later)
+## 1. Working Prototype
-(Example) You can access a working prototype of the React app here: https://pain-management-capstone-client.courtneycarson.vercel.app/ and Node app here: https://your-app-server.herokuapp.com/
+You can access a working prototype of the React app here: https://pain-management-capstone-client.courtneycarson.vercel.app/ and Node app here: https://dry-bastion-25929.herokuapp.com/

 ## 2. User Stories